EdinSolar/Standards/Firmware-Coding-Style.md

 You may need to mark your asm statement as volatile, to prevent GCC from removing it if GCC doesn't notice any side effects.
-You don't always need to do so, though, and doing so unnecessarily can limit optimization.
+You don't always need to do so, though, and doing so unnecessarily can limit optimisation.

 When writing a single inline assembly statement containing multiple instructions, put each instruction on a separate line in a separate quoted